SimonLermen/simonlermen.github.io/_posts/2023-01-18-SVD-on-Decision-Transformers.markdown

 ## Future Work

-- Pin down what these values actually mean and how it could be used to locate and edit knowledge or capabilities.
+- Pin down what these values actually mean and how they could be used to locate and edit knowledge or capabilities.
 - Editing the weight matrixes can be used to further explore where certain capabilities are residing in a model.
 I.e. If you predict that this part
-- Discrete actionspace will make it easier to see such effects, I am working on getting such a model.
+- Discrete action space will make it easier to see such effects, I am working on getting such a model.
-- Automate certain aspects that are currently done by hand, for example the current network has only 3 transformer blocks, I distinguish manually which weights show the greatest cosine similarity.
+- Automate certain aspects that are currently done by hand.
+For example, the current network has only 3 transformer blocks, I distinguish manually which weights show the greatest cosine similarity.
-- automate the evaluation for the change of the agents behaviour. currently i run the agent in simualtion and watch the agent.
+- Automate the evaluation for the change of the agents behaviour.
+Currently i run the agent in simualtion and watch the agent.
 Ideally this could be automated to hundreds of runs and a statistical measure on how fast and often the agent fails.
-- The main conclussion of the original Conjecture post was that singular vectors frequently represent semantic connections.
-It is not clear how to move this to the space of decision transformers especially for this particular continuous environment.
+- The main conclusion of the original Conjecture post was that singular vectors frequently represent semantic clusters.
+It is not clear how to move this to the space of decision transformers, especially for this particular continuous environment.
 This might show up more clearly in a discrete environment.